-8.5.13 Page Program (02h)
+8.3.13 Page Program (02h)

 The Page Program instruction allows from one byte to 256 bytes (a page) of data to be programmed at previously erased (FFh) memory locations.
 A Write Enable instruction must be executed before the device will accept the Page Program Instruction (Status Register bit WEL= 1).
 The instruction is initiated by driving the /CS pin low then shifting the instruction code "02h" followed by a 24-bit address (A23-A0) and at least one data byte, into the DI pin.
 The /CS pin must be held low for the entire length of the instruction while data is being sent to the device.
-The Page Program instruction sequence is shown in figure 19.

 If an entire 256 byte page is to be programmed, the last address byte (the 8 least significant address bits) should be set to 0.
 If the last address byte is not zero, and the number of clocks exceed the remaining page length, the addressing will wrap to the beginning of the page.
-In some cases, less than 256 bytes (a partial page) can be programmed without having any effect on other bytes within the same page.
+In some cases, lessthan 256 bytes (a partial page) can be programmed without having any effect on other bytes within the same page.
 One condition to perform a partial page program is that the number of clocks cannot exceed the remaining page length.
 If more than 256 bytes are sent to the device the addressing will wrap to the beginning of the page and overwrite previously sent data.